 While it’s true that your extra cash could be sitting in an investment account somewhere earning returns, chances are you’re reading this because you care about more than your own net worth!

 No. Although the act of funding a Zomia loan is philanthropic in nature, it is not tax-deductible because you receive repayments after a student finishes school.
+If you are willing to forego future student repayments and would prefer a tax benefit, you may donate to Zomia via our fiscal sponsor, Partners Asia.

 Whenever your student makes a repayment, you receive a repayment.
 Depending on their individual earning characteristics, students make repayments monthly or quarterly.
 This means you can expect to receive repayments either once a month or four times per year.